A Short Primer on Subchapter S Corporations

 But the "loophole" has been around for decades.
 Further, as you now know, the "loophole" was actually proposed by a pretty centrist guy, President Eisenhowser, and has been repeatedly discussed and then re-affirmed by Congress.

-My feeling?
-I would totally expect that politicians (both Republicans and Democrats) will continue to debate Subchapter S regularly.
-But I will also predict that just as they done countless times over the last five-plus decades they will in the end decide to continue the loophole they themselves created in 1958.
+Our feeling?
+We would totally expect that politicians (both Republicans and Democrats) will continue to debate Subchapter S regularly.
+But we also predict that just as they done countless times over the last five-plus decades they will in the end decide to continue the loophole they themselves created in 1958.

 Additional Information You May Find Useful